rickhull/compsci/RationalPrimeCalendar.md

 This proposal is not intended to address local or global adoption.
 It is merely to lay out a more desirable scheme than the status quo.
 Adoption will have both costs and benefits.

-# Rational allocation of 365 (+1) days into 12 months
-# 366 / 6 =  61, so every 2 months add up to 61 in a leap year
-# Alternate 30 and 31 days, in either order, in a leap year
-# Pick a 31 month to have a day removed in most years
-# Most years will have a 30-30-30 sequence and otherwise alternate
-# February is the traditional leap month, so start January at 30 days
-# This retains the traditional month lengths from Aug-Dec
-# This removes most of the weirdness of February in Gregorian calendar
-# This removes the weird 31-31 sequence for Jul-Aug in Gregorian calendar

-1: 30
-2: 30 (+1 LY)
-3: 30
-4: 31
-5: 30
-6: 31
-7: 30
-8: 31
-9: 30
-10: 31
-11: 30
-12: 31